CodyNicholson/Self-Driving_Car_Nanodegree_Notes/03.0_Regression_And_Classification/README.md

-#Regression & Classification
+# Regression & Classification

-This directory for Regreeion & Classification contains:
+This directory for Regression & Classification contains:

 - Model selection and under/overfitting
 - Cross validation